As we say goodbye to the summer, this feels like a good time to run through some of the work LucidePost has been up to as we came out of lockdown.

 Whilst the content was great to work on, grading this project was also pretty epic, from the main stories, which included product and non-product versions, to various language cut-downs, some with presenters and some without, to socials.
 This project was vast and grading all its content was a solid run of fun and rewarding work.

 From collaborations to teamwork, it had it all.

 In fact, the very talented Michelle Cort joined the team to grade a couple of episodes ('How to appreciate music' and ' Be yourself') whilst I ventured into Virtual Post 's new facilities in Brighton to grade 'The Great Hammerhead Stakeout' documentary for Discovery+

 After a year of standing still, it is brilliant to see the industry thriving again.

 From my part, I have certainly enjoyed the more global, yet remote approach to work.

-It provides so many new opportunities for creatives, from international collaboration to better work-life balance, let's hope it stays that way.
+It provides so many new opportunities for creatives, from international collaborations to better work-life balance, let's hope some of these positives remain moving forward.

-And since I am writing about international work, I'd like to end this little blurb by mentioning Mika's performance of 'Heroes' that I graded in the summer as well, which he played to launch his Beirut Tour to commemorate the one year anniversary of the Beirut explosion.
+And since I am writing about international work, I'd like to end my blurb by mentioning Mika's performance of 'Heroes', graded in the summer as well, which was released to launch his Beirut Tour to commemorate the one-year anniversary of the Beirut explosion.

 To all those true heroes out there!